geo-python/site/source/lessons/L2/git-basics.rst

 .. figure:: img/git-plugin-status1.png

-*When using Git from the command line, the most common command is ``git status`` for checking the state of the repository*.
+On the command line ``git status`` shows the status of the repository.

 Add changes